American Black Bear

 Habitat:

-• Found across North America, from Canada and Alaska to Mexico and Florida.
+• They are found in North America, spanning Canada through Mexico and Florida.

-• They inhabit diverse environments, including deciduous and coniferous forests, swamps, and mountains.
+• They tend to their homes in various places including broadleaf and coniferous forests, swamps and even the mountains.

-• Black bears prefer areas with dense cover and access to abundant food sources.
+• Black bears prefer places with sufficient cover and where food sources are plentiful.

 Food:

-• Omnivorous, with diets that include berries, nuts, fruits, insects, fish, small mammals, and carrion.
+• Black bears are omnivorous that eat berries, nuts, fruits, insects, fish, small mammals and carrion.

-• They are opportunistic feeders, often foraging in human garbage and bird feeders in suburban areas.
+• They are also opportunistic feeders where they scour through human waste as well as bird feeders near suburban areas.

 Appearance

-• Face: Black bears have broad heads with small eyes and ears, and a keen sense of smell.
+• Face: Black bears have broad heads along with small eyes and ears together with good scent sense.

 Types/Subspecies of American Black Bears